Catholic funerals in Australia: rites, customs and what to expect

 Integrating civic rites

-The National Liturgical Council advises that civic rites should not take disproportionate time away from the funeral liturgy itself.
+The Order of Christian Funerals notes that any additional rites should not take disproportionate time away from the funeral liturgy itself.
 In practice, most parishes accommodate a brief civic tribute (such as a poppy ceremony or the draping of a service flag on the coffin) either before the mass begins or at the committal, rather than during the liturgy.

 Italian Australian Catholic funerals